In a candid conversation with Digpu, Basit Bilal talks about his study routine and his inspiration. He also has a message for the youth.

 “Former Cricketer and Pakistan’s Prime Minister, Imran Khan has been a motivation for me.
-Both his struggle and success have had a profound impact on me as a person,” Khan Basit reveals.
+Both his struggle and success have had a profound impact on me as a person,” Khan Basit Bilal reveals.

-He downplayed high-speed internet ban when asked about its impact on his preparation but said, “Many students did face serious problems due to high-speed internet ban.
+He downplayed the high-speed internet ban when asked about its impact on his preparation but said, “Many students did face serious problems due to the high-speed internet ban.
 I would request the authorities to restore 4G internet as soon as possible.”